wp-plugins/tagregator/readme.txt

 == Installation ==

+For help installing this (or any other) WordPress plugin, please read the [Managing Plugins](http://codex.wordpress.org/Managing_Plugins) article on the Codex.

-Step 1) After installing the plugin, go to the Tagregator > Settings screen and enter the credentials for the services you want to use.
+**Step 1)** After installing the plugin, go to the Tagregator > Settings screen and enter the credentials for the services you want to use.

+When <a href="https://dev.twitter.com/apps/new">creating a Twitter application</a>, you should enter the URL of your website in the "Website" field (e.g., `http://www.example.org`), and then leave the "Callback URL" field empty.
+Once the application is created, copy the Consumer Key and Consumer Secret into Tagregator's settings.

-Step 2) [Add the [tagregator] shortcode to a post or page](http://codex.wordpress.org/Shortcode), and include the hashtag you want to aggregate:
+**Step 2)** [Add the [tagregator] shortcode to a post or page](http://codex.wordpress.org/Shortcode), and include the hashtag you want to aggregate:

 Examples: